Is Polygon Worth Investing?

 Unfortunately, after this spike, MATIC experienced one of its worst crashes, with the price plummeting to as low as $1.1 by May 22nd.
 This did not, however, weaken the token’s resolve to be among the top.

 Towards the end of May, it was back to above $2 although it crashed again and kept fluctuating for the most of June.
-In late June, MATIC went back to $1.06 and hasn’t recorded much action since then.
-At the time of writing, it was trading at $1.04.
+In late June, MATIC went back to $1.06 and in September it climbed to $1.7.
+At the time of writing, it was trading at $1.38.

 Polygon Price Prediction 2021 - 2022